-The number of applier threads is controlled using the wsrep_slave_threads variable.
+The number of applier threads is controlled using the wsrep_slave_threads variable or the wsrep_applier_threads variable.
+The wsrep_slave_threads variable was deprecated in the Percona XtraDB Cluster 8.0.26-16 release.
 The default value is 1, which means at least one wsrep applier thread exists to process the request.